HartBlanc/Mastercard_Exchange_Rates/README.md

 Some information about the scripts:
+I have been running this script in python 3.6, and have not included any attempts at backwards compatability.
 One exchange rate is recieved per request.

   rate_retriever.py retrieves all rates from 1 year ago to the present day with a single thread.